Ron Rivera: Head coaching record

-Personal life and family
+Personal life

-Rivera is Catholic and has three brothers: Steven, Michael, and John.
-He is married to Stephanie (née Tamayo), whom he met while at Cal in August 1983 before marrying her in 1984.
+Rivera is Catholic and has three brothers: Steven, Mickey, and John.
+He is married to Stephanie (née Tamayo), whom he met while at Cal in August 1983.
+They got married in 1984.
 Stephanie, a Filipino American, was a point guard for the Golden Bears women's basketball team in the early 1980s and later served as a coach for the sport, most notably as an assistant for the Washington Mystics of the WNBA in 2000.
-The couple have two children together, Christopher and Courtney.
+The couple have two children: Christopher and Courtney.
 Courtney played for the UCLA Bruins softball team in the early 2010s and has worked as a social media producer under Rivera in Carolina and Washington.
-Rivera's nephew Vincent was hired as a defensive quality control coach under him in Washington in 2020.
+Rivera's nephew, Vincent, was hired as a defensive quality control coach under him in Washington in 2020.

 Rivera's idol while growing up was Puerto Rican baseball player Roberto Clemente, who died in a plane crash while en route to deliver aid to victims of the 1972 Nicaragua earthquake.
 Rivera was inducted into the California Athletics Hall of Fame in 1994.
-On January 5, 2015, Rivera's home in Charlotte, North Carolina caught fire and was partially damaged, but he and his family escaped without injury.
+On January 5, 2015, his home in Charlotte, North Carolina caught fire and was partially damaged, but Rivera and his family escaped without injury.
 Rivera held a charity yard sale there after his hiring as Washington head coach in 2020, with various Panthers apparel and merchandise up for sale that raised more than US$30,000 for the humane society of Charlotte.